jefmud/flask-minimal-blog-summernote/README.md

 A minimal Flask blog with Summernote and TinyMongo

-An example how a very minimal Flask blog using TinyMongo (as an local database) and Summernote (as visual control).
+This project serves as an example of a very minimal Flask blog using TinyMongo (as an local database) and Summernote (as visual control).

-This is meant not to be a serious tool, but has minimal functionality to demonstrate how a larger blog could leverage these particular tools into a bigger project.
+This is meant not to be a serious blogging tool, but has minimal functionality to demonstrate how a larger blog could leverage these particular tools into a bigger project.
 Note that there is NO login or userid, etc. If you want that, then I suggest using the package Flask-Login (simple implementation) or for a more comprehesive application, Flask-Security.

+In addition, the app.run of Flask is blocking.
+This entails finding a suitable HTTP/HTTPS server.
+In the past I have used Gunicorn to deploy the app as a worker on an Nginx/Apache server or a simple Tornado wrapper can also work pretty well.

 The blog has 4 routes:
 1. '/' is the index of all pages